Cover photo for Dorothy Mae Cordova's Obituary

 Dorothy Mae Cordova

-Dorothy married Samuel Cordova, on May 1, 1955.
+Dorothy married Samuel Cordova on May 1, 1955.
 Their journey together took them across the world, living in Paris, France, and Ramstein, Germany, while Samuel served in the United States Air Force stationed overseas.
-These years were filled with adventure and joy, creating memories that they cherished deeply.
+These years were filled with adventure and joy, creating cherished memories—and marked the beginning of many more unforgettable trips they would take together.

 Throughout her life, Dorothy dedicated herself to serving others, always putting the needs of her family first.
 As a homemaker, she poured her heart into caring for her husband and their five children: Louie, Leroy, Charles, Raymond, and Lorraine.
 Her love and dedication to her family were evident in everything she did.